-Art Around our School and the Community
+Art Around our School, the local Community and Beyond!

 Every child created a feather to make into these enormous wings as part of a project exploring the saint our school is names after - St Michael.